 Submitted and Approved USDA Waiver Requests

-Information for Program Sponsors
+Resources for Program Sponsors

 Summer Food Service Program meal sites operate as "open," "closed enrolled," or "camp" sites.